quicwg/base-drafts/draft-ietf-quic-transport.md

 that contain packets that are successfully processed and datagrams that contain packets that are all discarded.

-Clients MUST ensure that UDP datagrams containing Initial packets have UDP payloads of at least 1200 bytes, adding PADDING frames as necessary.
+Clients MUST and servers SHOULD ensure that UDP datagrams containing Initial packets have UDP payloads of at least 1200 bytes, adding PADDING frames as necessary.
 A client that sends padded datagrams allows the server to send more data prior to completing address validation.
+Endpoints using UDP datagrams of at least 1200 bytes ensures that the handshake progresses only if the path is capable of handling QUIC traffic; see {{packet-size}}.

 Loss of an Initial or Handshake packet from the server can cause a deadlock if the client does not send additional Initial or Handshake packets.
 A deadlock